mariotlemes/non3GPP-WiFi/README.md

 ## C. Discussion

-At this point, we created 2 (two) wireless network interfaces with the mac80211_hwsim module.
-The interface wlan0 was instantiated in a namespace "APns" and wlan1 in the namespace "UEns".
-Dnsmasq was used to provide ip addressing service to hosts connected to the "my5gcore", emulated by the wlan0 interface with hostapd.
+At this point, we created 2 (two) wireless network interfaces with mac80211_hwsim.
+The wlan0 interface  was instantiated in a namespace "APns" and wlan1 in the namespace "UEns".
+Dnsmasq was used to provide ip addressing service to hosts connected to the "my5gcore", emulated by the wlan0 interface with the hostapd tool.

-In order to register to the 5G Core Network (5GCN) via untrusted non-3GPP IP access, the UE first needs to be configured with a local IP address from the untrusted non-3GPP access network.
+In order to register to the 5G Core Network (5GCN) via untrusted non-3GPP IP access, the UE first needs to be configured with a local IP address.
 With the wpa_supplicant tool, we connected the wlan1 interface to the IEEE 802.11 network (WiFi).

-After instantiating the customized scenario (addressing each Network Function (NF), registering the UE to the core and setting up the scenario with namespaces, virtual interfaces and routes), we started all 5G core NFs and the UE.
+After instantiating the customized scenario (ip addressing for each Network Function (NF), registering the UE to the core and setting up the scenario with namespaces, virtual interfaces and routes), we started all 5G core NFs and the UE.
 Finally, we started the initial registration process to UE proceeds with the registration, authentication and authorization procedures to access the 5GCN.

 A UE accessing the 5GCN through an untrusted IEEE 802.11 network (my5gcore) shall support NAS signalling and shall initially register and authenticate with the 5GCN using the N3IWF and N1 interface.
 The component of core - AMF (Access and Mobility Management Function) - is used to register the UE and the AUSF (Authentication Server Function) is used to authenticate.
 The UE shall establish PDU sessions using the IPsec signalling SA and NAS session management messages with the SMF (Session Management Function) via AMF.
 The transfer of data packets between the UE and Data Network (DN) uses the secure IPsec tunnel between UE and N3IWF and the GTP-U tunnel between N3IWF and UPF (User Plane Function).